charlesreiss/cs3130-website/oh.md

 # Office Hours and Privacy

-Professor office hours are open, meaning that I will not close the door to have a private conversation.
+Professor office hours are open, meaning that we may not close the door to have a private conversation.
-If you have sensitive matters to discuss, please schedule a separate meeting time with me.
+If you have sensitive matters to discuss, please schedule a separate meeting time.

 # Calendar